-B. Report on opportunities and risks
+B. Report on opportunities and risks Risk management

-Risk management

-In the area of risk management, the administrative groups were successfully reflected in corporate risk management.
-Risk management was established for projects that are not directly part of facility operations.
+In the area of risk management, corporate risk management was successfully implemented within the administrative groups as well.
+Risk management for projects that are not directly part of facility operations was further expanded and professionalised.

 Financial aspects and budget risks play an increasingly important role in analysing and discussing potential risks.
 Trends and developments with a significant financial impact are captured and analysed within existing reports in order to forecast and report on their implications for the budget.
-The Facility Development Programme, an instrument first used in 2020, plays a key role here.
-This instrument enables European XFEL to budget for capital expenditures and strategic trends and developments far in advance and to establish any necessary reserves.
-These reserves could then, in exceptional cases, be redesignated in consultation with the shareholders and used to cover other financial risks instead of for strategic measures.

-The completion of the implementation as well as the ongoing enhancement of an enterprise resource planning (ERP) system at European XFEL represent another significant risk and quality management measure.

-The project was delayed, mainly due to the pandemic, and the first instance - including several key modules for procurement, finance, controlling, logistics and inventory replacing various existing tools - was rolled out in 2022.
-The ERP system has since been commissioned and is working at full speed.
-The migration has also been completed successfully.
-However, a few process and system improvements were identified once the system was running, and these are scheduled to be implemented by mid-2023.
+The ongoing improvement and enhancement of an enterprise resource planning (ERP) system at European XFEL represent another significant risk and quality management measure.
+Initial key modules for procurement, finance, controlling, logistics and inventory replacing various existing tools - were implemented in 2022 and have been continually further improved since then.
+A few process and system improvements were identified during operation, and these are scheduled to be implemented by mid-2024.

-The main objectives of this project were to improve and expand the range of services offered by the administrative areas and to make administrative processes more efficient and productive; this includes minimizing financial risks in a targeted manner by extensively using numerous interfaces in administration, primarily in finance and controlling, purchasing, warehouse and logistics as well as human resources (the relevant human resource management tools are scheduled to be added in 2023).
+The main objectives of the ERP project were to improve and expand the range of services offered by the administrative areas and to make administrative processes more efficient and productive; this includes minimizing financial risks in a targeted manner by extensively using numerous interfaces in administration, primarily in finance and controlling, purchasing, warehouse and logistics as well as human resources (the relevant human resource management tools are scheduled to be added in 2024).
 The ERP system will reduce errors resulting from working with potentially diverging data from different sources and result in a considerable improvement over the previous situation.